 The final step in the AI workflow is evaluating performance and improving the overall model.
 AI reviews its predictions, measures the accuracy and effectiveness of the applied algorithms, and if needed, recommends changes or re-trains the model with new data.

-Narrow AI, also known as Weak AI, is the most common type of artificial intelligence today.
-These are AI machine learning systems designed to perform a specific task, often exceeding human performance in that narrow field.
+Narrow AI, or Weak AI, is the most common type of artificial intelligence today.
+These systems are built to perform a specific task with exceptional accuracy, often surpassing human ability in that single domain.

-Typical examples of Narrow AI include Siri, Google Translate, and fraud detection systems in banking.
-They use complex algorithms to process language, analyze data, or recognize images, but they cannot “understand” in the way AI and humans differ.
+Typical examples include Siri, Google Translate, and fraud detection systems in banking.
+They process language, recognize images, and analyze data, but they lack true understanding or general reasoning abilities.

-This content includes text, images, audio, video, and even code.
-Generative AI powers tools like ChatGPT, DALL·E, and Midjourney, enabling machines to generate original, human-like output.
+Generative AI is a newer branch that can create new content like text, images, audio, video, and even code.
+It powers tools like ChatGPT, DALL·E, and Midjourney, enabling machines to produce original, human-like output.

 Type of AI | Description | Real-World Examples | Intelligence Level | Learning Capability |